-Can be configured for any combination or mix of individual or shared densitometers of any type (analog or digital pulse type such as Solartron, Sarasota or UGC) the maximum number that can be connected is five.
+Can be configured for any combination or mix of individual or shared densitometers of any type (analog or digital pulse type such as Solartron, Sarasota or UGC).
+The maximum number that can be connected is five.
 Each analog density can be specified as flowing or reference conditions.
-For mass proving a densitometer can be configured on the prover.